Camp Hosting 101

 Camp Host Jobs: What Do Campground Hosts Do?

-A Campground Host is a campground volunteer who is actually the on-site point of contact for guests.
+A Campground Host is a campground volunteer (let’s be honest, most of these positions are volunteer or pay very little!) who is actually the on-site point of contact for guests.
 You’re kind of like the liaison between guests and the park staff, and you’ll do a tremendous amount of customer service as the face of the campground!

 Many campground host positions will ask for you to take care of the basic needs of the campground you’re hosting at.